claudivanfilho/nodejs-react-typescript-heroku-demo/README.md

 To run the tests, run the command:

 ```
-// front end unit and e2e tests
+// front-end unit and e2e tests
 $ cd front && yarn test-all

-// back end tests
+// back-end tests
 $ cd server && yarn test
 ```

 ## Deployment

-The deployment is made using heroku
+The deployment is done using heroku

 ## Demo